Forex Trading explained for the basic level traders. FOREX Trading for beginners, The term FOREX is the shortened form of Foreign Exchange.

 How to Start trading Forex?

-Open a Demo or Practice account.
+Open a Demo or Practice account, with any Forex Trading Platforms.

 Many brokers offer demo accounts, where one can start trading using virtual money to react and interpret the real time prices in the Forex market while you learn to trade.